 Regulator Performance Framework

-The Board of Professional Engineers of Queensland (Board) is an independent statutory body within the portfolio responsibilities of the Minister for Housing, Local Government and Planning and Minister for Public Works.
+The Board of Professional Engineers of Queensland (Board) is an independent statutory body within the portfolio responsibilities of the Minister for Housing and Public Works and Minister for Youth (Minister).

 The Board is established under the Professional Engineers Act 2002 (Qld) (PE Act) and in turn administers the PE Act on behalf of the Queensland Government.
 The primary objectives of the PE Act are to: